tilaskabengele/BiCrystal/README.md

  ![cc28](https://user-images.githubusercontent.com/62076249/87927879-48795500-ca5a-11ea-98c1-b2949bb672e3.PNG)

- Finally, you can save your output as a QUANTUM ESPRESSO file and visualize with Xcrysden for a more sophisticated look.
+ Finally, you can save your output as a QUANTUM ESPRESSO file and visualize with VESTA or Xcrysden for a more sophisticated look.

      ********************* SUMMARY REPORT ***********************